SeamusClarke/FragMent/README.md

 The accompanying paper can be found [here](http://adsabs.harvard.edu/abs/2019arXiv190106205C).
 It details the sensitivities of each method and explains in more detail a number of the procedures one should use when analysing fragmentation.

+While the code was designed to investigate filament fragmentation the functions are general and may be used for any set of 2D points to study more general cases of fragmentation.

 ## Dependencies

 FragMent requires 4 common libraries to be installed: